-Montpelier Primary School recognises that attendance is often an indicator of other issues which may well constitutive safeguarding concerns, therefore there are strong links between the Designated Safeguarding Lead and the Attendance Officer within the school and relevant attendance information must be added to CPOMS.
+Montpelier Primary School recognises that attendance is often an indicator of other issues which may well constitutive safeguarding concerns, therefore there are strong links between the Designated Safeguarding Lead and the Attendance Officer within the school and relevant attendance information must be added to CPOMs.

-- Where reasonably possible, we hold more than one emergency contact number for each pupil; - When admitting pupils to the school, we always ensure that the Plymouth City Council's admissions team are aware of any pupils either starting at the school or leaving the school; - On a daily basis, the Attendance Officer supplies the Safeguarding Team with a list of pupils absent from school; - Where the school is not informed of a reason for absence, we attempt to make contact with parents/carers to find the reason for the absence; If there is a persistent concern in regards to attendance, then we will make contact with the family - usually this would be by the attendance officer or the Parent Support Adviser to explore the concern and create a plan to support better attendance - Where concerns about attendance persist, we will refer to EWO who will contact the family and may visit the home - Should pupils be absent for 20 consecutive school days without authorisation, and despite our best efforts, we do not know where that pupil is, we will complete a Children Missing Education form and refer to the Plymouth City Council (Children Missing Education, Sept 2018).
+- Where reasonably possible, we hold more than one emergency contact number for each pupil; - When admitting pupils to the school, we always ensure that the Plymouth City Council's admissions team are aware of any pupils either starting at the school or leaving the school; - On a daily basis, the Attendance Officer supplies the Safeguarding Team with a list of pupils absent from school; - Where the school is not informed of a reason for absence, we attempt to make contact with parents/carers to find the reason for the absence; - If there is a persistent concern in regards to attendance, then we may make a home visit usually this would be the Attendance Officer and a member of the pastoral team for that year group or a member of the Safeguarding Team; - Where concerns about attendance persist, we will refer to MASH or call a TAC meeting to explore the concerns; - Should pupils be absent for 20 consecutive school days without authorisation, and despite our best efforts, we do not know where that pupil is, we will complete a Children Missing Education form and refer to Plymouth City Council (Children Missing Education, Sept 2018).